 Download Registry File for this setting – W10-OLED-Taskbar-Transparency.zip

 The high transparency taskbar mode (OLED) is activated.
 Here are some screenshots, before and after applying the registry setting:

 While this registry edit doesn’t achieve 100% taskbar transparency, it’s still a super tweak that most users will like for sure.
-This was first tested in 10586.104, and works just fine in later builds.
+This was first tested in 10586.104, and works just fine in later builds – up to version 1903.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit